janhq/jan/docs/docs/platforms/desktop.md

 - Use Jan as a UI only, pointing to a different backend.
 [See Docs](/guides/using-models/integrate-with-remote-server)
 - Use Jan as a backend only, pointing to a different frontend.
 [See Docs](/guides/using-models/integrate-with-remote-server)
 - Run Jan in team-mode on production-grade GPUs.
-[Pending Docs]
+[See Server Suite](/server-suite)

 <!-- CTA ⇒ Server Docs -->